Timdavidcole/CV/README.md

 - History BA, 2:1.
 - Module in web design.
-- Club night promoter on the side
+- Club night promoter on the side.

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person

 ## Experience